Colorado Springs Notes, 1899–1900: Preface

 Tesla's notes at the Colorado Springs experimental station were unpublished until the release of this book.
 Arrangements through the Nikola Tesla Museum allowed Aleksandar Marinčić to make commentaries on the notes.
 The Nikola Tesla Museum published the work to mark the 120th anniversary of Tesla's birth.

 Introduction

-Tesla was focused in his research for the practical development of a system for wireless transmission of power and a utilization system.
+Tesla was focused on his research for the practical development of a system for wireless transmission of power and a utilization system.
 Tesla said, in "On electricity", Electrical Review (Jan.
 27, 1897):